M-anza/my_AWS_re-start_jounery/Security/security.md

 - Use AWS Config Rules to monitor compliance.
 - Regularly review IAM policies and access logs.

 ## Reflection

-AWS provides strong security tools — but it’s up to us to use them wisely.Even though AWS ensures the global infrastructure is secure, our responsibility as customers is to configure our environments correctly, manage identities carefully, and protect our data by granting the right permisions to the right person.
+AWS provides strong security tools but it’s up to us to use them wisely.
+Even though AWS ensures the global infrastructure is secure, our responsibility as customers is to configure our environments correctly, manage identities carefully, and protect our data by granting the right permisions to the right person.